What Obvi Learned In 2019

 The popularity of New Car Replacement Insurance

 Obvi added one new policy in 2019: New Car Replacement Insurance.
-We knew that the policy would be a popular addition, but we were surprised at just how popular.
+We knew the policy would be a popular addition, but we were surprised at how popular.
 With the soaring cost of vehicles and drivers learning more about the costly effects of depreciation, we expect the demand for this kind of policy to keep increasing from here.

 The insurance industry is preparing for big changes